TheTechGuy98/Bi-Directional-Search/README.md

 - nullHeuristic  --> no heurisitc involved
 - euclideanHeuristic --> heuristic used is Euclidean distance
 - manhattanHeuristic --> heuristic used is Manhattan distance
-- mazeHeurisitc --> hueristic used is the actual maze distance
+- mazeHeuristic --> hueristic used is the actual maze distance

 You can choose from the following arguments for layouts:
 - tinyMaze